zpconn/zachconn/resume.markdown

 *	**FlightAware**:
 	Software engineer. *June 2013 to present*.

-	- Designed and implemented a predictive model for inferring future airport capacity and individual flight delays based on inclement weather.

-	- Implemented, from back-end to front-end, a feature-rich commenting system for photos on the site using a combination of JavaScript, Tcl, and SQL (backed by PostgreSQL).

-	- Implemented an automated spam detector using artificial intelligence strategies such as naive Bayes classifiers.
-This generic system was written in Tcl and, thanks to its generic design, allowed us to automatically and intelligently filter spam from disparate commenting and discussion systems on the site.

-	- Implemented a linear partitioning algorithm in JavaScript to achieve an optimal photo layout a la Google Images and Flickr.
-Also added infinite scrolling to photo galleries with automatically updating URLs using HTML5's pushstate capabilities.

-	- Helped develop framework for processing millions of ADS-B positions a day and collecting novel statistics to display to users.
-Developed a number of data visualizations so users can track their contributions and improve their reception.

-	- Created a feature-rich game for crowdsourcing photo tagging.
+	- Implemented worldwide ADS-B coverage visualization using D3 involving spherical Delaunay triangulations and alpha shapes.

+	- Developed extensive web interface for visualizing ADS-B data contributed by a large worldwide network of hundreds of volunteers, including Coxcomb radial charts to show coverage distribution.
+This has led to hundreds of volunteers feeding data to FlightAware.
+Used flot and Raphael.js.

-	- Developed framework for caching hourly flight delay statistics which are often quoted in the media, especially during holiday seasons.
+	- Developed framework for caching hourly flight delay statistics which are often quoted in the media (CBS, CNN, etc.), especially during holiday seasons.

+	- Created a powerful web-based Tcl profiler which will automatically profile all function calls, thereby reconstructing the full call tree created during page generation.
+This tool is now used by all FlightAware developers and has led to optimizations that cut many critical page generation times in half.

+	- Implemented novel backtracking algorithm to deduce mapping tables for reversing airline callsign disambiguation.
+This is a critical component in maintaining the accuracy of flight tracking results on the website.

+	- Developed machine learning algorithms for the prediction of future airport capacity based on past records of inclement weather.

+	- Designed and implemented a major revision of the photos interface (serving over half a million photos in total), including a new optimal jigsaw layout (a la Google Images and Flickr), infinite scrolling, and a feature-rich commenting system.

+	- Designed and implemented an intelligent site-wide spam filtering system based on conventional Bayesian classifiers (inspired by Paul Graham's "A Plan for Spam").

+	- Wrote an interpreter to convert dense TAF weather forecasts into friendly English-language hour-by-hour breakdowns.
+This allows the millions of users who can't read TAF reports to understand an airport's weather breakdown.

+	- Help mentor and lead summer development interns.

 *	**Rice University**:
 	Research intern.
 Studied metric and differential geometry in the context of classic complex analysis under Prof. Frank Jones. *Summer 2012*.

 *	**Rice University**: TA.
-Ran large help sessions for Frank Jones's Honor Multivariable Calculus sequence. *August 2011 to May 2012*.
+Ran large help sessions for Frank Jones's Honors Multivariable Calculus sequence. *August 2011 to May 2012*.

 *	**Cornell University**: Research intern.
 Developed new theory of de Rham cohomology on post-critically finite fractals under mentorship of Prof. Robert Strichartz; results published in *Communications in Pure and Applied Analysis*. *Summer 2011*.